-- Two or more national sources (surveys and/or registers); - One or more existing national sources whether combined or not with a new survey; - A new harmonised survey to meet all EU-SILC requirements.
+- One or more existing national sources whether combined or not with a new survey; - A new harmonised survey to meet all EU-SILC requirements.

 The only constraint is that for both the cross-sectional and longitudinal components, all household and personal data will be linkable.